-Statement of compliance

-These financial statements have been prepared in accordance with International Financial Reporting Standards ("IFRS") as issued by the International Accounting Standards Board ("IASB"), including all Interpretations originated by the International Financial Reporting Interpretations Committee ("IFRIC").
+Statement of compliance.
+These Financial Statements have been prepared in accordance with International Financial Reporting Standards ("IFRS") as issued by the International Accounting Standards Board ("IASB"), including all Interpretations originated by the International Financial Reporting Interpretations Committee ("IFRIC").

-Basis of presentation
+Basis of preparation.
 These financial statements have been prepared on the assumption that NCC is a going concern and will continue in operation for the foreseeable future.

-These financial statements are presented in thousands of Russian rubles ("RUB thousand").
-These financial statements have been prepared on a historical cost basis, except for certain financial instruments that are measured at fair value.
+These Financial Statements are presented in thousands of Russian rubles ("RUB thousand").
+These Financial Statements have been prepared on a historical cost basis, except for certain financial instruments that are measured at fair value.

 NCC maintains its accounting records in accordance with Russian Accounting Standards ("RAS").
-These financial statements have been prepared from NCC's statutory accounting records and have been adjusted to conform to IFRS.
+These Financial Statements have been prepared from NCC's statutory accounting records and have been adjusted to conform to IFRS.